 It is important to note that fostering a child differs from adoption because a foster child always remains a permanent part of his or her own family.
 The CFA is responsible for the child and the foster parents do not have guardianship.

 Children can be placed in foster care in two ways:

-When a child is placed in foster care, the HSE assigns responsibility for the child to a social worker.
-Based on the child's needs and circumstances, the HSE makes a decision on the type of fostering that is most suitable for the child.
+When a child is placed in foster care, the CFA assigns responsibility for the child to a social worker.
+Based on the child's needs and circumstances, the CFA makes a decision on the type of fostering that is most suitable for the child.
 There are three different types of fostering:

 This involves specially trained foster parents/carers providing foster care for a child on a daily basis.
 Day foster care takes place in the home of the foster parent and the child returns to his or her own home each night.
 This type of care gives the child's own family an opportunity to deal with difficulties each day as they arise.
 The goal of day foster care is that the child can return home on a full-time basis.

 This involves a child being cared for by a foster family for a short period (ranging from 1 week to some months).
 The aim is for the child to return to his or her family full-time at the end of the short-term period.
 Sometimes, however, the child may remain in foster care on a longer-term basis.